Chesapeake Weather - AccuWeather Forecast for VA 23321

 January 24, 2017, 4:14:42 PM EST

-Much colder air will sweep into the eastern United States later this week and will have staying power well into February. more
+Much colder air will sweep into the eastern United States to end this week and will have staying power well into February. more

-Much colder air will sweep into the eastern United States later this week and will have staying power well into February. more
+Much colder air will sweep into the eastern United States to end this week and will have staying power well into February. more

-A storm moving off the coast of New England during the end of the workweek will usher colder, northwesterly winds into the northeastern United States, marking the beginning of the next lake-effect snow event.
+Rounds of disruptive snow will threaten to cause slippery travel across the eastern US early this week.

-When snow and cold hits, you can stay warm and cozy inside and try some of these snowy day recipes.
+Deadly storms blasted California and the southern United States this week, while President Trump signed controversial environmental executive orders.